trumanz/dockerBuild/README.md

 # dockerBuild

-some Dockerfile for auto build
+some Dockerfile for auto build.  trumanz